remotesynth/certifiedfreshevents/content/conduct.md

 ### The Quick Version

 Our meetups and events are dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices.
 We do not tolerate harassment of conference participants in any form.
-Sexual language and imagery is not appropriate, including during talks, workshops, parties, Twitter and other online media.
+Sexual language and imagery is not appropriate, including during talks, workshops, parties, Discord and other online media.
 Participants violating these rules may be sanctioned or expelled from the meetup or event _without a refund_ at the discretion of the organizers.

 ### The Less Quick Version